godstargod/setup_buildenv_ubuntu25.10_arm64.sh/README.md

 PERSONNALISE THE FILE setup_translation_dir.sh THIS IS NECESSARY IF YOU ARE TO RUN IT MY INFO IS THERE AS AN EXAMPLE

-NOTE
+IMPORTANTLY

-since this is made for a CM511600 , its a good idea to help the 100% bottle necking cores and ram with a swap the size of the ram in this case a montruous 16gb for all the absurd qt6 linking
+since this is made for a CM511600 , its a good idea to help the 100% bottle necking cores and ram with a swap the size of the ram in this case a montruous 16gb for all the absurd qt6 linking . its the only way i got success as the machine will be pushed to its limit ( 4 processors , 16gb ram , expect libsimulator and companion to reach 9-10GB swap saving the whole thing from freezing )

 here how